The Myth of the “Good” Chart: A Look at Elite Destinies and What Actually Makes a Good Life

 Finally, with an aggravated sigh, he told me to appreciate how fortunate my chart was.
 Extreme wealth, he explained, requires extreme imbalance.
 For someone to build that kind of empire, something else in their life had to give.

-The best kind of life from the view of Bazi was a balanced one where a person never worried about finances, had a happy family, and enjoyed good health - a combination almost never found in the charts of the ultra-rich.
+The best kind of life from the view of Bazi is a balanced one where a person lives comfortably, has a happy family, and enjoys good health - a combination almost never found in the charts of the ultra-rich.

 It wasn’t until I studied Bazi for myself that I realized what that master was actually trying to communicate.

 When we look at a Bazi chart, it is incredibly tempting to search for cosmic permission to be successful.
-We scan our elemental makeup hoping to find a fated guarantee of wealth, power, love, and health.
+We scan our elemental makeup hoping to find that we can have it all, wealth, power, love, and health.

 However, the foundational texts of classical Bazi - while seemingly transactional in their evaluation of Fu (富 - Wealth) and Gui (贵 - Nobility/Authority) - are actually describing extreme psychological profiles.